About the role

 Our commitment to anti-racism

 In July 2020, we issued a statement committing to become an anti-racist organisation and to actively tackle racism.
-Since then, London Youth has worked with our staff and trustees to collaboratively develop a Theory of Change to define our areas of focus, approach and plan of action moving forward.
+Since then, London Youth has worked with our staff and trustees to understand first the issues within our organisation, collaboratively developing a Theory of Change to define our areas of focus, approach and plan of action moving forward.

-We have a Race Equality Stakeholder Group which is chaired by a London Youth trustee.
-This group includes representatives from members, from across the organisation and oversees the implementation of our Race Equality Plan ongoing.
+We have a Race Equality Action Stakeholder Group which is chaired by a London Youth member and trustee.
+This group includes representatives from across the organisation and oversees the implementation of our Race Equality Action Plan.

-Strengthening our work in this area is key.
-The statistics clearly evidence the impact structural racism has on young Londoners.
 At the heart of youth work is the drive to level the playing field for all young Londoners to succeed, regardless of their backgrounds.
-Over two thirds of the young people we work with are young people of colour and we know that without the opportunities which youth organisations provide, there would be more limited experiences open to them.
+Over two thirds of the young people we work with are from racialised communities and we know that without the opportunities which youth organisations provide, there would be limited experiences open to them.